akapuya/s3-unzip-plus/README.md

-# S3 Unzip #
+# S3 Unzip plus #

 A simple library to unzip an archive file in a S3 bucket to its root folder.

 ### Install ###

-- To include as library: `npm install s3-unzip`
+- To include as library: `npm install s3-unzip-plus`
-- To use as a command-line tool: `npm install -g s3-unzip`
+- To use as a command-line tool: `npm install -g s3-unzip-plus`

 ### Restrictions ###